ojotuno/rt/README.md

 `arguments _arg1_ _arg2_ ...`

-> Set the arguments to use the recepie.
-If the recepie call does not match with the argumentes defined it will raise and error.
+> Set the arguments to use the recipe.
+If the recipe call does not match with the argumentes defined it will raise and error.
 This tipically goes in the begining of the recepie.

 `pack _filename_`